jensjager/ds-practice-2025/docs/README.md

 - `Election`: Participates in the leader election process.
 - `AnnounceLeader`: Announces the elected leader to other executors.
 - `GetStatus`: Returns the current status of the executor.

+**2PC Coordinator Role**: The leader executor acts as the 2PC coordinator, sending `Prepare`/`Commit`/`Abort` messages to the Books Database and Payment Service participants.

 The Order Executor service listens on port `50055` and is located in the `order_executor` folder with its own Dockerfile.